In This Article

 Side Effects of Kojic Acid

 "Generally speaking, kojic acid is better tolerated than most acids, but an allergy or irritation is certainly possible," points out Bhanusali.
-A red rash, itching, irritation, and burning are the most common side effects, adds Chang, though these are typically uncommon if you're using lower concentrations of the ingredient (and most over-the-products do contain a lower concentration).
+A red rash, itching, irritation, and burning are the most common side effects, adds Chang, though these are typically uncommon if you're using lower concentrations of the ingredient (and most over-the-counter products do contain a lower concentration).

 How to Use It

 If your skin is super sensitive, Nazarian recommends not using it daily at first; instead, work kojic acid-based products into your regimen just once or twice per week to ensure that your skin can tolerate the ingredient.
-Also worth noting: "When used over long periods of time, kojic acid may also make your skin more susceptible to the sun," says Chang.
+Also worth noting: "When used over time, kojic acid may also make your skin more susceptible to the sun," says Chang.
 Using sunscreen daily is always important, but even more so when kojic acid is in your skincare mix.